datalad/datalad/README.md

 For installation through `pip` you would need some external dependencies not shipped from it (e.g. `git-annex`, etc.) for which please refer to the next section.

 ## Dependencies

-Our `setup.py` and corresponding packaging describes all necessary dependencies.
+Our [setup.py] and accompanying packaging describes all necessary dependencies.
-On Debian-based systems we recommend to enable [NeuroDebian](http://neuro.debian.net) since we use it to provide backports of recent fixed external modules we depend upon, and up-to-date [Git-annex] necessary for proper operation of DataLad packaged from a standalone build.
+On Debian-based systems we recommend to enable [NeuroDebian] since we use it to provide backports of recent fixed external modules we depend upon, and up-to-date [Git-annex] necessary for proper operation of DataLad packaged from a standalone build.
 Additionally, if you would